 We record all derivatives on the balance sheet at fair value.
 The accounting for changes in the fair value of derivatives depends on the intended use of the derivative, whether we have designated a derivative as a hedge and whether the hedging relationship has satisfied the criteria necessary to apply hedge accounting.
 We may use a variety of derivative financial instruments in the normal course of business to selectively manage or hedge a portion of the risks associated with our indebtedness and interest payments.
-Our objectives in using interest rate derivatives are to add stability to interest expense and to manage our exposure to interest rate movements.
-To accomplish this objective, we primarily use interest rate swaps and caps.
+Our objectives in using interest rate derivatives are to add stability to interest rate swaps and caps.
 We require that hedging derivative instruments be highly effective in reducing the risk exposure that they are designated to hedge.
 As a result, there is no significant ineffectiveness from any of our derivative activities.
 We formally designate any instrument that meets these hedging criteria as a hedge at the inception of the derivative contract.
 We have no credit-risk-related hedging or derivative activities.